listpplo/Embedded-Projects/Rosenburger/readme.txt

-This is the fixture made for rosenburg.
+This is the wire chopper for Rosenburger.